 Sabrina Corlette, J.D.

-Sabrina Corlette is a Research Professor at the Center on Health Insurance Reforms (CHIR) at Georgetown University’s Health Policy Institute.
-At CHIR she directs research on health insurance reform issues.
-Her areas of focus include state and federal regulation of private health insurance plans and markets and evolving insurance market rules.
-She provides expertise and strategic advice to individuals and organizations on federal and state health insurance laws and programs and provides technical support through the publication of resource guides, white papers, issue briefs, blogs and fact sheets.
-She has published numerous papers relating to the regulation of private health insurance and health insurance marketplaces.
-A full list of her publications is available here.
-She also serves on the Standards Committee for the National Committee for Quality Assurance (NCQA) and on the Public Health-Health Care Collaboration Work Group to the Centers for Disease Control and Prevention (CDC).
+Sabrina Corlette, J.D. is a research professor, founder, and co-director of the Center on Health Insurance Reforms (CHIR) at Georgetown University’s McCourt School of Public Policy.
+At CHIR she directs research on health reform issues, with a focus on state and federal regulation of private health insurance.
+She provides expertise and strategic advice to individuals and organizations on health insurance laws and programs and provides technical support through the publication of resource guides, white papers, issue briefs, blog posts and fact sheets.
+She has testified numerous times before the U.S. Congress and is frequently quoted in the news media on emerging health care issues.
+She has published dozens of papers relating to the regulation of private health insurance and health insurance marketplaces.

-Ms. Corlette is a member of the D.C.
+Ms. Corlette currently serves as Chair of the Advisory Committee to Virginia’s State Health Benefit Exchange.
+She is a member of the D.C.
 Bar and received her J.D. with high honors from the University of Texas at Austin and her undergraduate degree with honors from Harvard University.
-She lives in Alexandria, Virginia with her husband and two daughters.